 Drying may take several hours on low heat too, otherwise the down grow mold.
 If you stain a down comforter it will take several treatments to remove the spot and then you’ll need to launder it.

 In contrast, a synthetic comforter offers easy laundering.
 Treat stains as you would any clothing.
-You can wash this Pure Melody down alternate in cold water to honor the environment, tumble dry to sanitize, and you’re good to go.
+You can wash this Pure Melody Down Alternative comforter in cold water to honor the environment, tumble dry to sanitize, and you’re good to go.